What to Bring

-Students are often surprised by how strict Australian Customs Services and quarantine can be.
-If you're in doubt about whether your goods are prohibited or not, declare it anyway on the Incoming Passenger Card which you will receive on the plane.
-Students have received on the spot fines for not declaring items.
+Students are often surprised by how strict Australian Customs and Quarantine can be.
+If you're in doubt about whether your goods are prohibited or not, always declare it!
+You can do this by correctly filling out the Incoming Passenger Card, which you receive on the plane.
+Students have received on-the-spot fines for not declaring items.
 Learn what items you can and can’t bring into Australia by reading the Department of Agriculture and Resources Studying in Australia: Australia's biosecurity requirements guide.

 You should prepare a folder of documents to bring with you to Australia, including:

 - Valid passport with Student Visa

 - Offer of a place/admission letter from CQUniversity

 - Confirmation of Enrolment (COE) issued by CQUniversity